bizop/jaqnjil-js-sdk/README.md

 npm install jaq-sdk
 ```

-Example usage to generate article:
+Example usage to generate a blog article:
 ```
 import { Jaq } from './Jaq.js';